 Let us consider the conclusions following the results obtained here for solar-cyclic variations in the fluxes of ERB ions.
 Solar-cyclic (11-year) variations of proton fluxes with E > 1 MeV in the inner region of the ERB have been studied in many works (see, e.g., Pizzella et al., 1962; Hess, 1962; Blanchard and Hess, 1964; Filz, 1967; Nakano and Heckman, 1968; Vernov, 1969; Dragt, 1971; Huston et al., 1996; Vacaresse et al., 1999; Kuznetsov et al., 2010; Qin et al., 2014).
-These variations reach one order of magnitude at L = 1.14 and are reduced rapidly with increasing L (see, e.g., Vacaresse et al., 1999).
+These variations reach 1 order of magnitude at L = 1.14 and are rapidly reduced with increasing L (see, e.g., Vacaresse et al., 1999).
 However, solar-cyclic variations of fluxes of ions with $Z \ge 2$ have not been considered in these works.

-In these works, such variations of the proton fluxes of the inner belt are connected to the solar-cyclic variations of the energy loss rates of protons in this region.
-However, solar-cyclic variations of fluxes of ions with $Z \ge 2$ have not been considered in these works.
+In these studies, such variations of the proton fluxes of the inner belt are connected to the solar-cyclic variations of the energy loss rates of protons in this region.
 For protons with E > 10 MeV of the inner ERB, the effect of attenuation of GCR proton fluxes in the Earth's orbit with increasing solar activity acts in the same direction (see, e.g., Usoskin et al., 2005; Selesnick et al., 2007).
-We must also take into account a secular variations of the geomagnetic dipole moment (see, e.g., Selesnick et al., 2007).
+We must also take secular variations of the geomagnetic dipole moment into account (see, e.g., Selesnick et al., 2007).

-Consider in more detail the solar-cyclic variations of the ERB ions fluxes in connect to variations of the energy loss rates of these ions.
+Consider the solar-cyclic variations of the ERB ion fluxes in connection with variations of the energy loss rates of these ions in more detail.
 In quiet periods, only the mechanism of ionization loss is significant for the ERB protons trapped in small L shells (see, e.g., Schulz and Lanzerotti, 1974).
-Energy loss rates and lifetimes of the ERB protons are determined, in this mechanism, by the density of atmospheric atoms and ionospheric plasma (N) in a geomagnetic trap.
+In this mechanism, energy loss rates and lifetimes of the ERB protons are determined by the density of atmospheric atoms and ionospheric plasma (N) in a geomagnetic trap.
 This density depends on the intensity of the ultraviolet radiation of the Sun.
-With decreasing solar activity (with a transition from maximum to minimum of the solar cycle), the densities of atmospheric atoms and ionospheric plasma in a geomagnetic trap are decreased.
-If the proton supply rates to the inner belt, under the action of the CRAND mechanism, remain unchanged or the effect of these changes is weaker than the effect connected with changes of loss rates of the protons, and the stationary proton fluxes will increase with decreasing solar activity.
+With decreasing solar activity (with a transition from maximum to minimum of the solar cycle), the densities of atmospheric atoms and ionospheric plasma in a geomagnetic trap decrease and, therefore, the stationary proton fluxes increase with decreasing solar activity.

 The lifetimes of protons increase with L; this leads to a decrease in the amplitude of the solar-cyclic variations of proton fluxes.
-A proton lifetime on a given L shell depends on its energy and is less than 11 years ($\sim 3.5 \times 10^8$ s) at $L < L_c(E)$.
-For example, for protons with E > 6 MeV the value L_c is ~ 2.5 and corresponds to protons with $\mu > 3$ keV nT-1 (see, e.g., Kovtyukh, 2016b, Fig. 3).
-Figs. 1 and 2 show that for protons the solar-cyclic variations of fluxes are small and localized at L < 2.5 (mainly at L < 1.4).
+A proton lifetime on a given L shell depends on its energy and is less than 11 years ( $\sim 3.5 \times 10^8$ s) at $L < L_c(E)$ .

+For example, for protons with E > 6 MeV, the value $L_c$ is $\sim 2.5$ and corresponds to protons with $\mu > 3$ keV nT-1 (see, e.g., Kovtyukh, 2016b, Fig. 3).
+Figures 1 and 2 show that the solar-cyclic variations of fluxes are small and localized at L < 2.5 (mainly at L < 1.4) for protons.

-In contrast to protons, Figs. 3-6 show significant solar-cyclic variations of fluxes of helium ions and CNO group ions at $L \sim 2$ -5.
-There is low density of atmospheric atoms and ionospheric plasma in that region (compared to L < 2), but the density is changes consistently with solar cycle.
-These variations can be explained by the same mechanism that has been suggested for protons at L < 2.5.
+In contrast to protons, Figs. 3-6 show significant solarcyclic variations of fluxes of helium ions and CNO group ions at $L \sim 2-5$ .
+There is low density of atmospheric atoms and ionospheric plasma in that region (compared with L < 2), but the density changes consistently with solar cycle.